aziz/farsifu/README.md

 ## Features
 * Converting numbers to Persian numbers
-* Spelling numbers in Persian
+* Spelling numbers in Persian (also support ordinal spelling)
 * List of Iran's provinces, cities, counties
 * List of countries in Persian